They Reminisce Over You (T.R.O.Y.)

 "They Reminisce Over You (T.R.O.Y.)" is a song by Pete Rock & CL Smooth, inspired by the death of their close friend Troy Dixon (better known as "Trouble" T. Roy of Heavy D & the Boyz) in 1990.
 The song was the lead single off their debut album, Mecca and the Soul Brother, released in 1992, and later became a staple of early 1990s hip hop.
 The song peaked at #58 on the Billboard Hot 100 and #1 on the Hot Rap Tracks chart.
 The song contains a sample from "Today" from the album The Honeysuckle Breeze (1967) by Tom Scott and the California Dreamers, originally performed by Jefferson Airplane.

-They Reminisce Over You (T.R.O.Y.) is frequently ranked among the greatest hip-hop songs of all time and a classic of Hip Hop's golden era.
+"They Reminisce Over You (T.R.O.Y.)" is frequently ranked among the greatest hip-hop songs of all time and a classic of Hip Hop's golden era.

-Background and Composition
+Background and composition

 Pete Rock has stated that the song was inspired by death of their friend Troy Dixon (better known as “Trouble T-Roy", a dancer in Heavy D & the Boyz) in 1990.
-Dixon had fallen of a stage while on tour in Indianapolis with Heavy D & the Boyz.
-While he initially survived the fall, he died later at the hospital.The incident had deeply affected both Pete Rock and CL Smooth and inspired them to write the song in his memory.
+Dixon had fallen off a raised exit ramp while on tour in Indianapolis with Heavy D & the Boyz.
+While he initially survived the fall, he died later at the hospital.
+The incident had deeply affected both Pete Rock and CL Smooth and inspired them to write the song in his memory.

 Pete Rock in a 2007 interview with The Village Voice:

 I had a friend of mine that passed away, and it was a shock to the community.
 I was kind of depressed when I made it.
 And to this day, I can't believe I made it through, the way I was feeling.
 I guess it was for my boy.
 When I found the record by Tom Scott, basically I just heard something incredible that touched me and made me cry.
 It had such a beautiful bassline, and I started with that first.
 I found some other sounds and then heard some sax in there and used that.
 Next thing you know, I have a beautiful beat made.
 When I mixed the song down, I had Charlie Brown from Leaders of the New School in the session with me, and we all just started crying.